Reconstructionist Roman religion: Renaissance to Risorgimento

-Traces of ancient Roman and Mediterranean religions survive through the Osirian Egyptian Order (OOE), which originated from priests who fled Alexandria around 391 CE after the destruction of the Serapeum and settled in Naples.
+The Osirian Egyptian Order (OOE), founded in the 18th century, claims that it preserves elements of ancient Roman and Mediterranean religions, via priests who fled Alexandria around 391 CE after the destruction of the Serapeum and settled in Naples.
 The OOE preserved Greco-Roman and Egyptian ritual traditions continuously over the centuries.
 Giuliano Kremmerz was initiated into the OOE in the late 19th century, and founded the Brotherhood of Myriam, which directly descends from the OOE.
-This phenomenon can be understood as a form of survival, as opposed to revival, of ancient ritual practices, and it has influenced some modern pagan groups in Italy.
+This claim can be understood as a form of survival, as opposed to revival, of ancient ritual practices, and it has influenced some modern pagan groups in Italy.

 Interest in reviving ancient Roman religious traditions can be traced to the Renaissance, with figures such as Gemistus Pletho who influenced Cosimo de Medici to establish the Florentine Neoplatonic Academy and Julius Pomponius Laetus (student of Pletho) who advocated for a revival and established the Roman academy which secretly celebrated the Natale di Roma, an annual festival held in Rome on 21 April to celebrate the founding of the city.
 According to legend, Romulus is said to have founded the city of Rome on 21 April, 753 BC.
 From this date, the Roman chronology derived its system, known by the Latin phrase Ab urbe condita, meaning 'from the founding of the City', which counted the years from this presumed foundation.
-The Academy was dissolved in 1468 when Pope Paul II ordered the arrest and execution of some of the members, Pope Sixtus IV allowed Laetus to open the academy again until the Sack of Rome of the 1527.
+The Academy was dissolved in 1468 when Pope Paul II ordered the arrest and execution of some of its members; Pope Sixtus IV allowed Laetus to reopen the academy until the Sack of Rome in 1527.

 After the French Revolution, the French lawyer Gabriel André Aucler (mid 1700s–1815) adopted the name Quintus Nautius and sought to revive paganism, styling himself as its leader.
 He designed religious clothing and performed pagan rites at his home.
 In 1799, he published La Thréicie, presenting his religious views.
 His teachings were later analyzed by Gérard de Nerval in Les Illuminés (1852).

 Admiring ancient Greece and ancient Rome, Aucler supported the French Revolution and saw it as a path to restoring an ancient republic.
 He took the name Quintus Nautius, claimed Roman priestly lineage, and performed Orphic rites at his home.
 His followers were mainly his household.
 In 1799, he published La Thréicie, advocating a revival of paganism in France, condemning Christianity, and promoting universal animation.

 In his later years, Aucler published a poem that some interpret as a recantation of his beliefs.
 He died in 1815 in Bourges.
 His pagan rites influenced the occultist Lazare Lenain, while Gérard de Nerval wrote an essay about him in Les Illuminés (1852).

 During 19th-century Italy, the fall of the Papal States and the process of Italian unification fostered anti-clerical sentiment among the intelligentsia.
 Intellectuals like archaeologist Giacomo Boni Pagan and writer Roggero Musmeci Ferrari Bravo promoted the restoration of Roman religious practices.